Leon Angel

-Leon Angel was an Egyptian actor.
-Angel was best known in the 1930s, Angel appeared in a series of Muslim-Jewish buddy films in which he played a comic Jewish character.
-While other Jews of Egypt were involved in the Egyptian cinema industry, Angel was the only Jewish star to headline an Egyptian movie playing a Jewish character.
-Angel later immigrated to Australia, where he participated in founding the first Sephardic synagogue in Australia.
+Leon Angel (15 May 1900 – 12 July 1973), was an Egyptian actor who was best known in the 1930s.
+Leon appeared in a series of Muslim–Jewish buddy films in which he played a comic Jewish character.
+Among Jews of Egypt involved in the Egyptian cinema industry, Leon was the only Jewish star to headline an Egyptian movie playing a Jewish character.
+Leon later immigrated to Australia, where he participated in founding the first Sephardic synagogue in Australia.